 - Each functional process is triggered by an ‘Entry’ data movement from a functional user which informs the functional process that the functional user has identified an event that the software must respond to by sending data related to the event;

 - A data movement moves a single data group of attributes describing a single ‘object of interest’, where the latter is a ‘thing’ of interest to a functional user;

 As an approximation for measurement purposes, data manipulation sub-processes are not separately measured.

 The size of a piece of software is then defined as the total number of data movements (Entries, Exits, Reads and Writes) summed over all functional processes of the piece of software.
 Each data movement is counted as one ‘COSMIC Function Point’ (CFP).
 The smallest size of a functional process is 2 CFP.
 There is no upper limit to the size of a functional process.
 Single functional processes have been measured in banking of over 60 CFP and in avionics of over 100 CFP.

 The COSMIC measurement process has three phases, as shown in the Figure below:

+For a comprehensive overview of the method, see the Introduction to the measurement process.
+For the detailed measurement rules, see the Measurement Manual.
 All COSMIC Method documents are obtainable free-of-charge from the downloads section of the Knowledge Base section.